BasileosFelices/dialogsorter/docs/getting-started.md

 ### Installing python and openpyxl

 First of all, you need python on your system.
 Luckily, you can find a lot of tutorials for that online.
-You also need to be able to use python pip package manager as the second step is installing the requiered openpyxl library.
+You also need to be able to use python pip package manager as the second step is installing the required openpyxl library.
 You can use a provided `requirements.txt` file

 ```shell
 pip install -r requirements.txt